Ekultek/BlueKeep/README.md

 ### In Closing

 You can see some of our research, along with a list of potentially vulnerable targets under the research directory.
 We started with very little and decided that we weren't going to stop until we had a working exploit.
-I have been able to execute commands on Windows Server R2 with this PoC personally.
+I have been able to execute commands on Windows XP with this PoC personally.

 **Note**